The Holocaust and social media: Social media groups

 People have created groups on Facebook to discuss issues related to the Holocaust.
 One paper analyses two such groups, "The Holocaust and My Family" and "The Descendants of the Victims and Survivors of the Holocaust" in which people engage in collective trauma processing.

 Eva.stories

 In 2019, Israeli high-tech entrepreneur Mati Kochavi created a fictitious Instagram account for Eva Heyman, a Hungarian-Jewish girl who was murdered in Auschwitz concentration camp.
 The project met with mixed reception.
 Israeli prime minister Benjamin Netanyahu praised the project, saying that it "exposes the immense tragedy of our people through the story of one girl".

 Holocaust denial

 The issue of Holocaust denial on social media has also attracted attention.
 In October 2020, Facebook reversed its policy and banned Holocaust denial from the platform.
-Founder Mark Zuckerberg had previously argued that such content should not be banned on free speech grounds.
+Founder Mark Zuckerberg had previously argued that such content should not be banned on freedom of speech grounds.